Handel monument

 What should I wear?

-Dress comfortably and in layers to accommodate changing weather conditions, especially if you plan to explore the surrounding areas.
+Dress comfortably and appropriately for the weather, especially if you plan to explore the surrounding area.

 Location